checkmycode/san_jose_muni_bot/README.md

 #### Why can't PLAYER_COUNT be 1?

-It was never planned to be used for solo players, since getting a 1 spot is relatively easy.
+It was never intended to be used for solo players, since getting a 1 spot is relatively easy.